Nigeria–South Africa relations: Xenophobia

-The relationship between South Africa and Nigeria slowly became severed as a result of a trend that grew rapidly between 1994 and 1998.
-Many Nigerian nationals have ventured into organized crime involving illegal drug trafficking, human trafficking, prostitution and internet scams.
-This was portrayed very negatively by the South African media, which portrayed immigrants as criminals and a threat to the South African economic security.
-The view of Nigerians as drug dealers, human traffickers and internet scammers, spurred attacks by South Africans on various occasions.

-An additional factor in anti-Nigerian xenophobia is the fact that many Nigerians in South Africa have greater skills and education than the locals, giving them an advantage in the job market, making it difficult for the locals to get access to high-paying jobs given South Africa's already high unemployment rate.
-Recent attacks took place in 2009, 2015 and 2019, leading to the deaths and injuries of many poor Nigerians.
+A factor in anti-Nigerian xenophobia is the fact that many Nigerians in South Africa have greater skills and education than the locals, giving them an advantage in the job market, making it difficult for the locals to get access to high-paying jobs given South Africa's already high unemployment rate.
+Recent attacks took place in 2009, 2015 and 2019, leading to the deaths and injuries of many impoverished Nigerians.
 The attacks instigated retaliatory violent reactions on South African businesses in Nigeria as many condemned the xenophobic violence taking place there.

 In response, the South African President Ramaphosa, made an apology to Nigeria in 2019 through his envoy Jeff Radebe, stating that he was ashamed of the violence towards Nigerians.
 He said, "The incident does not represent what we stand for," adding that South African police would "leave no stone unturned" in bringing those involved to justice.
 Ramaphosa, addressing the BBC, further said "We are very concerned and of course as a nation we [are] ashamed because this goes against the ethos of what South Africa stands for".
 President Buhari responded to the apologies from the South African president, pledging that the relationship between the two countries will be solidified," a statement from his office said.